 - In compliance with immigration regulations, all international applicants on the F-1 (student) visa must provide evidence of sufficient funds available for their studies. - The Financial Guarantee, dated within the past six months, must be co-signed by an authorized bank or representative of a recognized sponsoring agency in the U.S. - An Affidavit of Support cannot be used in lieu of a bank statement.

 Deadlines.
-The application for admission and all required documents must be received at ASU West Admission Services by:
+The application for admission and all required documents must be received at Admission Services (see page 61) by:

-Fall Semester May 1 Spring Semester October 1
+Fall semester May 1 Spring semester October 1

 Immigration, visas, and procedures.